klainfo/ScottKnottESD/README.md

 # ScottKnottESD
 The Scott-Knott Effect Size Difference (ESD) test is an enhancement of the Scott-Knott test (which clusters distributions into statistically distinct ranks) that takes effect size into consideration [Tantithamthavorn et al., (2017) <http://dx.doi.org/10.1109/TSE.2016.2584050>].

-### Example usage scenarios in software engineering domain
+### Example usage scenarios in software engineering domain.

-#### (1) Ranking and identifying the most influential variables that are produced by random forests models or regression models
+#### (1) Ranking and identifying the most influential variables that are produced by random forests models or regression models.

 - Kabinna et al. ["Examining the stability of logging statements."](https://users.encs.concordia.ca/~shang/pubs/SANER2016.pdf) Proceedings of the International Conference on Software Analysis, Evolution, and Reengineering (SANER), 2016.